Paklock/HackRF1/Compile-firmware.md

 Open Github Desktop, and click "Open with Github Desktop" from the main page of the repository, under the button "Code".

+**Important:** If you want to collaborate to the project, before continuing, check how to [Fork the repository](How-to-collaborate#fork-the-repository) to your own account and continue from your own fork.

 <img src="img/github_clone.png" width="400">

 Finally, create a `build` folder inside of the repository.
 From Github Desktop, just click "Repository / Show in Explorer" and create an empty folder named `build`.
 This folder will be used for the compilation output.